conviva-nsolanki/eco-android-readme/README.md

 tracker.clearAllCustomTags();
 ```

-### Enable Traceparent Header generation and collection
+### Traceparent Header generation and collection

 Please contact conviva representative to enable this feature.

-## API to override the default Activity Name in the Screen View Event
+### API to override the default Activity Name in the Screen View Event

 This feature supports overriding the default Activity Name in the Screen View Event.
 Add the public variable _convivaScreenName_ in the corresponding activity which you want to set the screen name supported from 0.9.0 version onwards